Loading...

 The best masks for school kids

 At school, children are more exposed to all kinds of contagious illnesses and viruses.
-The need to wear a face mask in the cramped areas such as the school corridors are, was understood by the government and approved for the beginning of the school year.
+The government understood the need to wear a face mask in cramped areas such as the school corridors and approved it for the beginning of the school year.

-When choosing a mask for school aged children, have in mind the school’s uniform policy and the requirements in terms of colours, patterns and written logos or slogans.
-In general, schools don’t approve of anything that has slogans written on.
-The best option is to choose a simple non-branded cloth mask in black/white or a disposable face mask.
+When choosing a mask for school-aged children, consider the school’s uniform policy and the requirements in terms of colours, patterns, and written logos or slogans.
+In general, schools don’t approve of anything with slogans on it.
+The best option is to choose a simple, non-branded cloth mask in black/white or a disposable face mask.

-Depending on the child’s age and understanding of how to use the cover, parents should decide what type of mask is more suitable.
-For example, smaller children might be better in using disposable face coverings packed individually.
+Parents should decide what type of mask is more suitable based on the child’s age and understanding of how to use the cover.
+For example, smaller children might be better off using disposable face coverings packed individually.

 Teenagers could wear fabric face masks, although we all know that they can be as messy as the younger kids 🙂